Muiria

-Muiria hortenseae ("mouse-head") is a rare dwarf species of succulent plant of the family Aizoaceae, indigenous to a very small area in the Little Karoo, Western Cape, South Africa.
-It is the only species in the monophyletic genus Muiria.
+Muiria hortenseae ("mouse-head") is a rare dwarf species of succulent plant of the iceplant family (Aizoaceae), indigenous to a very small area in the Little Karoo, Western Cape, South Africa.
+It is the only species in the monotypic genus Muiria.

 Description

 Unlike most other plants in its family, Muiria is covered in soft downy fur (from which it gets its common name) and has leaves that are entirely fused together, into one smooth rounded body.

 In the summer it produces white or pink flowers, that tear through the (still living) flesh of the plant.
 The flesh then withers into a papery sheath, within which the new body forms.
 After several generations of subdivisions, it can form clumps.

 Life-cycle

-Like many related plants, Muirias grow in annual cycles of growth and dormancy.
+Like many related plants, Muiria grows in annual cycles of growth and dormancy.

 Their habitat is a winter rainfall region.
 They therefore begin their growth cycle in early autumn when the first rains arrive, pushing out of the dry sheaths which remain from the previous years dead leaves, and forming the new green growth.
 Throughout the winter, they receive mists and occasional rainfall.
 By the end of winter, the new growth stops and appears to decay, becoming more yellow and soft in the spring.
 The flower buds can then push through the softened flesh.

-With the onset of the full summer drought, flowering ends, the old flesh gradually dries into a papery sheath and the plants enter a brief dormancy (which can last any period between a few weeks and four months).
+With the onset of the full summer drought, flowering ends, the old flesh gradually dries into a papery sheath and the plants enter a brief dormancy which can last any period between a few weeks and four months.
 The first new rains bring it out of dormancy and commence the cycle again.